Biduleman/gdriveToTinfoil-/README.md

 PASSWORD: Password to access the different endpoints.
 Default = "password"

 Any variable without a "Default" is required.

+Endpoints available:

+GET /base

+GET /dlc

+GET /updates

+They each return a list of every files in the corresponding Google Drive folder, in JSON format for Tinfoil.

+GET /flushcash

+Flush the response cache in case you've added NSPs to your Google Drive before the TTL expires.

 A real README with instructions will follow whenever I have the time.